 The Sonar tab contains setup options for the Sonar Page.
-The Sonar Page is not active if you do not have an external Sonar Module with transducer.
+The Sonar Page is not active if you do not have a transducer connected.
 Refer to the "Using Sonar" section on pages 78-91 for more information on sonar setup options.